 This may seem counterintuitive, but adding a second and third driver onto your insurance plan could dramatically reduce the amount you’ll be paying, sometimes by as much as a few thousand.
 Bear in mind that car insurance is all about risk, therefore adding someone onto your plan who is considered a responsible driver can bring down the policy’s average cost.
 This is particularly useful for young drivers who are generally seen as a higher risk on the roads.

 Car insurance companies are no longer able to discriminate against gender, but factors such as age and driving experience can make a difference when it comes to the cost of insurance.
-Always make sure the second driver that you choose to add is someone who will be responsible while driving your car, and never add someone as a main driver if they’re not, this is considered ‘fronting’.
+Always make sure the second driver that you choose to add is someone who will be responsible while driving your car, and never add someone as the main driver if they’re not, this is considered ‘fronting’.

 If you’re considering a one-off journey, or you’d like to be insured under a vehicle for a limited period, then you may want to consider the short term car insurance policies where cover starts from as little as £10 for a day of cover.